Continental tire

-A continental tire or a continental kit is an upright externally-mounted spare tire located behind an automobile's trunk, made popular by the Continental Mark Series, which carried a simulated continental tire until 1998.
+A continental tire or a continental kit is the common U.S. term for an upright externally-mounted spare tire behind an automobile's trunk.

+These were available as factory-installed or aftermarket "kits" with full-sized spare wheels.
+The term is also applied to a cosmetic accessory designed to give the impression of an exposed rear-mounted spare tire.

-The term also describes a non-functional bulge stamped into the trunk lid or a cosmetic accessory to the rear of the car giving the impression of a spare tire mount.
+The term also describes a tire-like styling bulge stamped into the trunk lid.
+This non-functional feature appeared on the 1956 Continental Mark II and through successive generations of Mark-series Continentals until the 1998 model year.

 Early spare tire mounts

-The pre-mounted spare tire and wheel combination on early automobiles typically meant an external mounting because motorists would often need to change tires.
+Early automobiles' pre-mounted spare tire and wheel combination typically meant an external mounting because motorists often needed to change tires.
 Automakers often mounted a spare tire, or two, on the rear of the car.

-Some cars featured side-mounted spare tires in the fenders behind the front wheels.
-Automakers also offered side-mounted spare tires as an option.
-Early European sports cars had their spare tire attached to the back of the automobile since their trunk or storage space was often minimal.

-These rear or side mounted spare tires were not described as continental tire.
+Some cars featured a standard (or optional) side-mounted spare tire (or tires) on the fenders behind the front wheels, either for style or to increase luggage capacity.

+Early European sports cars had their spare tire attached to the back of the automobile, since their trunk or storage space was often minimal.
+However, these rear- or side-mounted spare tires were not considered continental tires.

-The development of the enclosed trunk on automobiles meant the spare tire could be placed out of sight.
+The development of the enclosed trunk on automobiles meant the spare tire could be placed inside rather than on the top of it.
 This arrangement used up valuable space for carrying luggage.
 Manufacturers offered the sidemount option to increase trunk capacity.
-Some sports cars accommodated the spare tires inside the trunk resulting in a tight fit and it even projected a portion of the tire into the passenger area necessitating a vinyl cover.

 The continental tire mount

-Edsel Ford had a special car built after returning from a trip to Europe that would have a "continental look" – including a spare tire mounted on the trunk.
+Edsel Ford had a unique car custom-built after returning from a trip to Europe in 1938.
+He wanted a "continental look," and a spare tire mounted on the trunk.
+Using the Lincoln Zephyr chassis that was chopped and channeled, stylist Eugene T. "Bob" Gregorie, designed a convertible with a long hood and a spare tire mounted to the rear to reinforce the image of a low speedy automobile.
 The 1939 Lincoln Continental's short trunk with its external rear spare tire mount became a distinctive design.
+Reaction was so positive that Lincoln produced the car in 1940 through 1942 and returned after World War II, between 1946 and 1948.

-While this was not the first car to either carry its spare above the rear bumper or integrated it into the rear bodywork, it was the first to do it so elegantly and thus this feature became known as a "continental tire" even if the design was found on other brands.
+While this was not the first car to either carry its spare above the rear bumper or integrate it into the rear bodywork, it became known as a "continental tire" even if the design was found on other brands.

 Similar external spare tire placements were added as standard or optional to popular mass-market and also described as a "continental kit", borrowing their name from the production Lincoln Continental.
-Consumers were also able to have aftermarket "continental kits" installed on almost any vehicle.
+The aftermarket accessory rear mounted spare became popular in the early 1950s using the "continental" description.
+These kits included extensions for the rear bumper with a valance between the repositioned bumper and body, thus forming a platform or shelf to mount the spare wheel and tire.
+Consumers were also able to have "continental kits" installed on almost any vehicle.